Three compelling questions to consider before you stockpile diapers and how you will save money on diapers without a diaper stockpile!

 How I Saved Money on Diapers Without Stockpiling

 I want to reassure you that even if you don’t get stockpile diapers, there are still ways to cut costs on diapering expenses.
-I didn’t stockpile diapers, but I still found ways to save.
 My number one recommendation is to create a diaper subscription to save money on diapers while also saving precious time.
 I never spend time tracking diaper prices.
 I never run out my diapers when I need them.
 And though we’ve upgraded from that 500 square foot one-bedroom apartment, I never have to confront a tower of yellow diaper boxes when I open my closet door.

 I’ve created a fun infographic to walk new parents through these quick questions they can ask themselves before they invest their time, money, and energy in a diaper stash.
 Please share it with anyone you think it might help!